tiagoengel/phoenix-jsroutes/README.md

 - [ ] Get the output path from a configuration
 - [ ] Add instructions on how to make the process automatically
 - [ ] Add support to umbrella applications
+- [ ] Get the template from a configuration

 ## Contributors